 This method is suitable for reheating shrimp scampi, alfredo shrimp, or steamed shrimp.
 Shrimp has a flat surface and has to be treated differently.

 Pro Tip.
 You may see the shrimp start spluttering when overcooked, so stop as soon as you hear the spluttering sound.
 Reheat it just a few minutes before serving the soft and moist shrimp.

 - Arrange the shrimp on the plate.

 - Cook for 1 minute on each side and repeat until it is done.

-The easiest and comfortable way of reheating.
-But things can go wrong when it is not done properly.
+The easiest and most comfortable way of reheating.
+But things can go wrong when it is not done correctly.

-This method is good for reheating steamed shrimp or for making seafood salad.
+This method is suitable for reheating steamed shrimp or for making seafood salad.

 - Cook for 3-4 minutes or until it is done.